tandemdude/hikari-lightbulb/docs/source/getting-started.rst

 Your first bot can be written in just a few lines of code:
 ::

-    # Import the command handler
+    # Import the libraries
+    import hikari
     import lightbulb

-    # Instantiate a Bot instance
+    # Create a GatewayBot instance
-    bot = lightbulb.BotApp(token="your_token_here", prefix="your_prefix_here")
+    bot = hikari.GatewayBot("your_token_here")
+    client = lightbulb.client_from_app(bot)

-    # Register the command to the bot
+    # Register the command with the client
-    @bot.command
-    # Use the command decorator to convert the function into a command
+    @client.register()
+    class Ping(
+        # Command type - builtins include SlashCommand, UserCommand, and MessageCommand
+        lightbulb.SlashCommand,
+        # Command declaration parameters
+        name="ping",
-    @lightbulb.command("ping", "checks the bot is alive")
+        description="checks the bot is alive",
-    # Define the command type(s) that this command implements
-    @lightbulb.implements(lightbulb.PrefixCommand)
+    ):
-    # Define the command's callback.
-The callback should take a single argument which will be
+        # Define the command's invocation method.
+This method must take the context as the first
-    # an instance of a subclass of lightbulb.Context when passed in
+        # argument (excluding self) which contains information about the command invocation.
+        @lightbulb.invoke
-    async def ping(ctx: lightbulb.Context) -> None:
+        async def invoke(self, ctx: lightbulb.Context) -> None:
             # Send a message to the channel the command was used in
             await ctx.respond("Pong!")

     # Run the bot
     # Note that this is blocking meaning no code after this line will run